sujit-sahu/home/content/bookipsRdbs/_index.md

 </li>
 </ul>

-<h4> Some images below are shown below using Creative Commons License detailed in the book. </h4>
+<h4> Some images below are shown using Creative Commons BY License detailed in the book. </h4>

 {{< gallery album="ipsbookalbum" >}}